-What better way to create demand and grow business awareness than by partnering with influencers that have thousands, if not millions of fans on social media platforms?
+What better way to create demand and grow business awareness than by partnering with influencers with thousands, if not millions, of fans on social media platforms?
 Partnering with influencers is an extremely effective way to promote your brand, product, or service.

-Influencers are becoming a focal point for business marketing efforts, and with both consumers and business customers active on many social media platforms, it’s no secret why these partnerships are so successful.
+Influencers are becoming a focal point for business marketing efforts.
+With both consumers and business customers active on many social media platforms, it’s no secret why these partnerships are so successful.
 American Express partners with Instagram influencers with its Amex Ambassadors campaign.
 You can check out the in-depth case study here.

 - Content Marketing

-Content marketing is a classic demand generation tactic with proven success.
-Content is what drives organic traffic to your website—both consumer and B2B customers engage with content, whether it’s blog posts, newsletters, or video content.
+Content marketing is a classic demand-generation tactic with proven success.
+Content drives organic traffic to your website—consumer and B2B customers engage with content, whether it’s blog posts, newsletters, or video content.